bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

 :ref:`data tables <userguide_interaction_widgets_examples_datatable>`, or
 :ref:`math text <userguide_styling_math>`, respectively.

-For example, to use version ``2.4.0`` with support for widgets and tables, include the following in your HTML:
+For example, to use version ``2.4.0`` with support for widgets, tables, and math text, include the following in your HTML:

 .. code-block:: html